leevicode/real-time-bus/docs/architecture-overview.md

 ### Cache Layer (`server/src/cache/`)
 **Status:** Accepted

-Stores the last successful fetch from each feed.
-If a feed becomes temporarily unavailable, the cache serves the last known data with a staleness warning instead of returning an error.
+Stores the last successful fetch result from each feed.
+If a feed becomes temporarily unavailable, the cache serves the last known data instead of returning an error.

 ---